c-o-l-i-n/bing-bot/HELP.md

 The username/email for all accounts is `hrow.bing.bot@gmail.com`

-The password for all accounts is (all lowercase) the nickname of the OSUMB, then the serial number on H-Caliber.
+The password for all accounts is (all lowercase) the nickname of the band, then the serial number on H-Caliber, then an exclamation point.

 All accounts and services are free.
 Just make sure Bing doesn't die every 3 months: